Lin-Buo-Ren/ansible-role-leptonica-installer/README.md

 Leptonica Installer
 =========

-This Ansible role builds and install Leptonica to the specified system.
+This Ansible role builds and install the latest Leptonica software to the specified system.

-This software is not affiliated nor endorsed by the Leptonica software.
+This software is not affiliated nor endorsed by the Leptonica.

 Requirements
 ------------